 - An alternative is a wearable breast pump that goes right into your bra, like the Willow 3.0

-- A staging mat, so you have a clean place to put your pump parts on.
+- A clean mat or towel, so you have a clean place to put your pump parts on.

 - Spare parts – different pumps have different pieces that have to be replaced regularly.
-Find out what these are for your pump by reading your pump’s manual and have extras on hand.
+Find out what these are for your pump by reading your pump’s manual and having extras on hand.

 Does the combination of breastfeeding and pumping mean you’ll have an oversupply?

 Depending on when and how you structure your nursing and pumping routine, it could impact how your breast milk supply is established.

-For example, if you’re nursing and pumping back to back (within the first 6 weeks after your baby is born), there is a good chance you may increase your milk supply beyond what baby actually needs.
+For example, if you’re nursing and pumping back to back (within the first 6 weeks after your baby is born), there is a good chance you may increase your milk supply beyond what your baby actually needs.

 However, if you only pump WHEN NEEDED, you’ll have a much better chance of establishing a normalized supply.

 Things To Keep In Mind When Combining Breastfeeding and Pumping

 It can be very satisfying to a new mother to see her breast milk fill up bottles when she pumps.
 It can be very reassuring.
 However, while some moms love pumping, other women hate pumping.
 Neither feeling is right or wrong.

 Don’t compare how much you can pump with other mothers.
 Some moms like to show off by posting their freezers full of milk on Instagram or Facebook.
 Your supply is perfect just by making any milk for your baby.